 (1) Contract.
 For the purpose of this policy, “contract” means all written agreements intending to have legal effect between two or more parties where Kent state university, or any department within the university, constitutes one of the contracting parties.

 (a) The term “contracts” includes, but is not limited to, memorandums of understanding, agreements, service contracts, settlement of disputes, rental/lease agreements, affiliation agreements, liability waivers, assignments of rights and/or licensing agreements.

 (b) The term “contracts” does not include agreements between department/units of Kent state university.

 (c) Exclusions.
 This policy does not apply to the following: faculty and instructor contracts executed by the senior vice president for academic affairs and provost, employment contracts executed by the division of human resources, student employment contracts executed by the division of enrollment management and student affairs, contracts executed by student organizations, or private and personal matters of employees.
-This policy does not apply to, nor does it seek to replace, the board of trustees as the contracting authority for certain agreements as required by Ohio Revised Code Chapters 3341, 3345 or rule 3342-2-01 of the Administrative Code.
+This policy does not apply to, nor does it seek to replace, the board of trustees as the contracting authority for certain agreements as required by Chapters 3341, 3345 of the Revised Code or rule 3342-2-01 of the Administrative Code.